Data lineage: Challenges

-Even though the use of data lineage approaches is a novel way of debugging of big data pipelines, the process is not simple.
-The challenges include scalability of the lineage store, fault tolerance of the lineage store, accurate capture of lineage for black box operators and many others.
-These challenges must be considered carefully and trade offs between them need to be evaluated to make a realistic design for data lineage capture.
+Although the utilization of data lineage methodologies represents a novel approach to the debugging of Big Data pipelines, the process is not straightforward.
+A number of challenges must be addressed, including the scalability of the lineage store, the fault tolerance of the lineage store, the accurate capture of lineage for black box operators, and numerous other considerations.
+These challenges must be carefully evaluated in order to develop a realistic design for data lineage capture, taking into account the inherent trade-offs between them.